Ben oil: Alexandria

 During the same era, Alexandria in Egypt had become the predominant center for the production of perfumes.
 This was still true when the Arabs captured the city in 642 AD and became familiar with both the fruits and the oil.
 The Arabic word for myrobalanum included not merely the fruit, but also the oil and the herbal oils extracted from it.
 That Arabic herbal oils usually included myrrh resin, Indian cardamom, and other types of cardamom led to a common misunderstanding: Portuguese botanists who started exploring the Far East in the 16th century wasted years trying to find the tree that produced the fragrant myrobalan oil before they realized that it was just an extract of a plant which they already knew.

 Europe

 Another misunderstanding arose when a new Malaysian fruit reached Europe through the Arabs.
 The Europeans confused it with myrobalan and called the new fruits "myrobalans".
-The problem was only solved by simply renaming the old fruit, borrowing the Arabic bân for the new name.
+The problem was only solved by simply renaming the old fruit, borrowing the Arabic bān for the new name.
 It was enough to separate the two products, but confusion was still common for several hundred years since both were used in medicines.
 Naturally the ben fruits of antiquity were not the same as the ben fruits of modern times.